 Recommendation statements represent the fundamental assertions of guidelines.
 In the SAGE guideline model we propose the concept of a recommendation set defined as a collection of related recommendations that are applicable in one or more shared contexts and that are organized according to a computable formalism.
 A context is defined by a combination of a clinical setting (e.g. outpatient encounter in a family medicine clinic), triggering events that make the context active (e.g. patient checking into a clinic), the care provider to whom the recommendation is directed, and the relevant patient states (e.g. a hypertensive patient who has been prescribed anti-hypertensive agents).
 Within each context, a recommendation may describe the preferred choice in a management decision (e.g. whether to administer the second dose of hepatitis B vaccine to a child), or it may recommend a series of actions be carried out (e.g. perform history and physical before ordering certain tests).
-A recommendation set specifies how decisions are related to each other in a specific context.
+A recommendation set specifies how decisions and actions are related to each other in a specific context.
 A single guideline may encompass multiple recommendation sets.
-For example, an immunization guideline may have one recommendation set for a new-born baby in a neonatal clinic, a recommendation set for pediatric patient clinic.
+For example, an immunization guideline may have one recommendation set for a new-born baby in a neonatal clinic, a recommendation set for pediatric patient in an outpatient clinic, and a third for an adult patient in an outpatient clinic.